 Loans with original maturity three months or less.
-In 2015 and 2016, the Group had available revolving credit line facilities under which obtained loans with original maturities three months or less to finance trade activities secured by cash revenues from specifically determined liquid hydrocarbons export sales contracts.
-At 31 December 2016, these loans were repaid.
+In 2017 and 2016, the Group had available revolving credit line facilities under which the obtained loans with original maturities of three months or less to finance trade activities were secured by cash revenues from specifically determined liquid hydrocarbons export sales contracts.
+At 31 December 2017 and 2016, these loans were repaid.

 Available credit line facilities.
-At 31 December 2016, the Group had available revolving credit line facilities from Russian banks, with total credit limits in the amount of RR 70 billion.
+At 31 December 2017, the Group had available a short-term revolving credit line facility from a Russian bank, with a credit limit in the amount of RR 20 billion.